Tenellia sp. #5

 band just below the small, white tip.
 The

-rhinophores and cephalic tentacles are white with basal orange bands.
+rhinophores and cephalic tentacles are white with basal orange bands that vary in width.

 #5 is a rare